-How long does a bitcoin transaction take?
+How long does a Bitcoin transaction take?

-Send your money from your bank account to America, it can sometimes take days before it arrives.
+When you send your money from your bank account to America, it can sometimes take days before it arrives.
 On top of that, you pay cross-eyed transaction costs.
 Then you better use bitcoin!

 But how long does a bitcoin transaction on the network actually take?
 And how long does a bitcoin transaction take when you order bitcoin from BTC Direct?

 The moment you send bitcoin, your transaction is immediately sent to the bitcoin network.
 At that moment, the entire network will know about your transaction.
 But your transaction still needs to be checked.
 This is done by users on the network that we call nodes and miners.

 Has your transaction been checked and approved?
 Then it is added to the blockchain.
 Your transaction then ends up in a block in the blockchain together with other transactions.
 At that moment your transaction is finally processed in the blockchain.